 When one exorcises these structures and authorities then they become their natural selves (whether they be personal or collective).

-If a person or collective does not exorcise the authority from themselves then the will repeat the same symptoms and continue the same history, perhaps indefinitely.
+If a person or collective does not exorcise the authority from themselves then they will repeat the same symptoms and continue the same history, perhaps indefinitely.

-When we become natural we become free to expressive ourselves in our most sexual expression.
+When we become natural we become free to express ourselves in our most sexual expression.

 What makes us a part of nature, what makes us natural, is sexuality.
 Sex and sexuality are the most natural things about life and in life.

 All living things love, all animals have sex as an expression of love.
 Love to humans is more personal.

 We express our love in many other ways than sex, and it is expected of us to express our love in other ways than simply the sexual.

 Still, the highest expression of love among humans is sex, though sex in itself has a level of meaninglessness to it.